The

 Q: Can I use some different headphones?

-audio equipment won't work in this circuit.
-The ceramic earpiece
+portable audio equipment won't work in this circuit.
+The

-more than 1 Million Ohms impedance.
-Surely that is high enough to
+have more than 1 Million Ohms impedance.
+Surely that is high

 A: This is a common misconception.
 These ceramic element

-multimeter, but they have quite a high capacitance.
-At audio
+a multimeter, but they have quite a high capacitance.
+At

-sound frequencies like 1kHz, that capacitance has an impedance of
+audio sound frequencies like 1kHz, that capacitance has an

 Q: Isn't AM radio dead in the UK?